shortcutssoftware/sc-ols-examples/ur/README.md

 }
 ```

+Note that in the above example we only asked for 1 appointment, and the
-Note that the employee is referenced in the available appointment.
-You
+employee is referenced in the available appointment.
+You can request a
-can iterate through these appointments to select the desired employee.
+number of appointments and iterate through these appointments to select
+the desired employee.